 Intergovernmental method

-The EU can be reduced to a 'pillar' structure.
-The EU is supra-national in the first pillar where EU law trumps national law in any case of conflict.
-It is intergovernmental in the second pillar of Foreign and Security Policy and the third pillar of Justice and Home Affairs.
-In the latter two pillars, Member States retain their traditional national sovereignty.
-The EU Constitution removes the intergovernmental pillars.
+The pre-Lisbon EU had a 'pillar' structure.
+It was supra-national in the first pillar, where EU law has primacy over national law in any case of conflict.
+It was more intergovernmental in the second pillar of Foreign and Security Policy and the third pillar of Justice and Home Affairs.

 Notes